-Use this “At A Glance Guide” to learn the statewide rules of civil procedure applicable to bringing a motion to quash in California Superior Court.
-For more detailed information, including continuously updated local rules, please see the California Superior Court SmartRules Guides: Motion to Quash, Opposition to Motion to Quash, and Reply in Support of Motion to Quash.
+Use this “At A Glance Guide” to learn the statewide rules of civil procedure applicable to bringing a Motion to Quash in California Superior Court.
+For more detailed information, including continuously updated state and local rules and procedures, please see the California Superior Court SmartRules Guides: Motion to Quash, Opposition to Motion to Quash, and Reply in Support of Motion to Quash.

 SmartRules guides cover additional requirements, including:

 - Personal Service Requirements,

 - Requirements re: Separate Statement, Notice, and Memorandum of Points and Authorities.